Research

 Overview

-Our research interests lie at the intersection of synthetic biology, biophysics, materials science and biomedical engineering.
-Specifically, we focus on the predictive design, synthesis and functionalization of fibrous proteins, including silk, elastin, collagen and keratin, for the development of de novo designed stimuli-responsive and hierarchical biomaterials.
-These studies encompass a broad range of topics, including fundamental investigation related to semi-crystalline polymer phase transitions, protein structure-function relationships, self-assembly mechanism, as well as applied biomaterial studies related to drug delivery, tissue engineering, surface coating, responsive bio-actuator and bio-electronics.
+Our research interests lie at the intersection of synthetic biology, biophysics, materials science, and biomedical engineering.
+Specifically, we focus on the predictive design, synthesis, and functionalization of fibrous proteins, including silk, elastin, collagen, and keratin, for the development of de novo designed stimuli-responsive and hierarchical biomaterials.
+These studies encompass a broad range of topics, including fundamental investigation related to semi-crystalline polymer phase transitions, protein structure-function relationships, self-assembly mechanisms, as well as applied biomaterial studies related to drug delivery, tissue engineering, surface coating, responsive bio-actuator, and bio-electronics.

 (1) Smart Material Design

-– Development of protein-based biomaterials with pre-designed stimuli-responsive features for applications in biotechnology and medicine
+– Development of protein-based biomaterials with pre-designed stimuli-responsive features for soft robotics

-With the increasing demands of modern life, smart materials have gained substantial attention in the automotive, construction, healthcare, aerospace, and chemical industries.
-While many synthetic polymers demonstrated initial success for various applications, such as responsive coatings, controlled release carriers, sensors and adaptive shape memory materials, protein-based smart materials are still in high demand for biomedical applications, due to their exquisite sequence control and thus precise chemistry, along with tunable mechanical properties, biocompatibility and biodegradability.
+The increasing demands of advanced healthcare have driven innovations in numerous functional biodevices.
+While many synthetic polymers demonstrated initial success for multiple clinical-related challenges, such as electronic skins, implantable devices, biosensors, and adaptive shape memory materials, protein-based smart materials are still in high demand for biomedical applications, due to their exquisite sequence control and thus precise chemistry, along with tunable mechanical properties, biocompatibility, and biodegradability.

 Our lab aims to develop de novo designed protein-based biomaterials, which exhibit changes in one or more properties in response to an external trigger, to address biomedical needs for smart materials.
-A primary focus of our research is to construct stimuli-responsive yet robust protein libraries of silk-elastin-like proteins (SELPs), using an integrated genetic engineering – modeling approach.
-Our research also focuses on the functionalization and processing of SELPs using nano and microfabrication technologies, as well as exploiting the stimuli-responsive features of SELPs for applications in biotechnology and medicine, including on-demand drug delivery, smart tissue engineering and soft robotics.
+A primary focus of our research is to construct stimuli-responsive yet robust protein libraries of silk-elastin-like proteins (SELPs) using an integrated genetic engineering – modeling approach.
+Our research also focuses on the functionalization and processing of SELPs using nano and microfabrication technologies, as well as exploiting the stimuli-responsive features of SELPs for applications as novel biomedical devices, including on-demand drug delivery, smart tissue engineering, and soft robotics.

 Related Papers:

-– Development of protein-based biomaterials for non-invasive treatments and in vitro disease models of KOA
+– Development of protein-based biomaterials for novel treatments of the musculoskeletal disease

-Our lab aims to develop protein-based hydrogels and porous scaffolds to address biomedical needs for non-invasive treatments and in vitro disease models of knee osteoarthritis (KOA).
+Our lab aims to develop protein-based hydrogels and porous scaffolds to address biomedical needs for novel treatments of knee osteoarthritis (KOA).
 A primary focus of our research is to synthesize and functionalize silk-based injectable hydrogels for the delivery and recruitment of cells to promote rapid cartilage and bone tissue regeneration.
-Our research also focuses on the development of in vitro disease model to identify the key attributes that cause KOA.

 Related Papers:

-– Development of protein high-throughput synthesis platform and advanced processing strategies for bionanotechnologies
+– Development of protein design platform and advanced processing strategies for bionanotechnologies

 Related Papers: